sara-adelino/can-we-sail/README.md

 Implement swipe between home screen and details screens (unable to achieve it yet with jetpack Compose).
 Right now navigation between screens is achieved with a click.

 Add city selection otpion and the ability to add / remove cities from the favorites.

+Fix information displayed in hour section (with other free weather API?)

 ....